kaipengm2/2025-tencent-advertising-algorithm-competition-finalist/METHOD.md

 ## In-Batch Hard Negative Mining (Top-k)

-**Motivation:** late training = most negatives easy → dilute gradient.
+Late training = most negatives easy → dilute gradient.
 Keep only **top-k hardest** negatives per batch.

-To balance sources, apply top-k **separately** for in-batch and global negatives.
+To prevent top-k from being dominated by in-batch negatives in the later stages of training, apply top-k separately to in-batch and global negatives.

 ---